 Ender’s Game by Orson Scott Card

 Imagine finding out one day that the war video games you have been playing are real!
 Nothing is a simulation.
 All the people that you killed actually died.
 All the bloody battles actually happened.
-This space opera book is a thriller in the true sense of the word indeed.
-Although criticized a bit for its violence it is a fantastic reflection on human nature and our vision of the future.
+This space opera book is a thriller in the true sense of the word indeed, as well as one of the best sci-fi military books.
+Although criticized a bit for its violence, it is a fantastic reflection on human nature and our vision of the future.
 It was the winner of the Hugo and Nebula awards.

 However, he is not the only one.
 His older siblings Peter and Valentine are also unusual and different.
 Peter is uncontrollably violent while Valentine seems incapable of it.
 Driven by sibling jealousy and an innate desire for power they seek to attain goals in their own ways.
 Peter wants to rule while Valentine's campaign is more subtle, based on controlling beliefs of elites and commoners.
 Working anonymously behind robust computer networks they work to shape the ultimate fate of the earth.